-For the new purpose-built conference centre at the InterContinental London – The O2, the hotel brand has developed a conference centre that’s the envy of Europe, with a luxury 31,000sqm pillar-less ballroom as the centrepiece of the centre’s facilities.
+For the new purpose-built conference center at the InterContinental London, The O2, the hotel brand has developed a conference center that’s the envy of Europe, with a luxury 31,000m2 pillarless ballroom as the centerpiece of the center’s facilities.
 Designed for a full range of corporate events, the Arora Ballroom needed a lighting scheme that provided flexibility to match every occasion, and 330 of RCL’s DR7 recessed luminaires provided the solution.

-The hotel, located in historic Royal Greenwich on the vibrant Greenwich Peninsular, offers easy access to the O2 music and entertainment venue via a covered walkway, and provides convenient access to the ExCel centre via cable car.
-With such local amenities combined with the riverside location of the conference centre, the InterContinental 02 has a perfectly located position to match the array of meetings spaces and facilities on offer.
+The hotel, located in historic Royal Greenwich on the vibrant Greenwich Peninsula, offers easy access to the O2 music and entertainment venue via a covered walkway, and provides convenient access to the ExCel center via cable car.
+With such local amenities combined with the riverside location of the conference center, the InterContinental O2 has a perfectly located position to match the array of meeting spaces and facilities on offer.

-The centrepiece Arora Ballroom, measuring 76m by 40m, facilitates multiple configurations for smaller events, and can accommodate a large number of guests at its largest, seating up 2,500 for a dinner with full staging and dance floor, making it the perfect setting for award ceremonies and glamorous parties.
-In addition, the Ballroom has access to heavy weight access lifts, and features 64 one-ton rigging points to allow for a full range of corporate events including exhibitions, conferences, vehicle showcases and product launches.
+The centerpiece Arora Ballroom, measuring 76m by 40m, facilitates multiple configurations for smaller events, and can accommodate a large number of guests at its largest, seating up 2,500 for a dinner with full staging and dance floor, making it the perfect setting for award ceremonies and glamorous parties.
+In addition, the Ballroom has access to heavyweight access lifts, and features 64 one-ton rigging points to allow for a full range of corporate events including exhibitions, conferences, vehicle showcases and product launches.

-Matthew Nourse, project manager at RCL, explains: “RCL have become fond-favourites of specifiers for functional possibilities that our remote controlled luminaires bring to architectural lighting.
+Matthew Nourse, project manager at RCL, explains, “RCL have become fond-favorites of specifiers for functional possibilities that our remote controlled luminaires bring to architectural lighting.
 Particularly for the hospitality sector, being able to direct the beam from ground level, despite the often high ceiling heights we work with offers numerous advantages for the operators of venues.

 With the 35-degree tilt of the DR7 and complete pan rotation, there’s a great deal of flexibility in where the venue can direct light from the floor, yet the low-profile finishing allows for a discreet appearance.